corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/deploying-a-cordapp/index.md

 title: Deploying a CorDapp
 ---

-To deploy anything to Corda 5 network, you must use a Corda package bundle file (a `.cpb` file) which contains both workflows and contracts packages.
+To deploy anything to a Corda 5 Developer Preview network, you must use a Corda package bundle file (a `.cpb` file) which contains both workflows and contracts packages.

 1. Apply the CorDapp CPK Gradle plugin to a Gradle project and generate the `.cpk` files.
 See [CorDapp CPK Gradle plugin](XXX).